dkfriend07/test-smart-tutorial/source/index.html.md

 Setting up GitHub pages is easy, so easy in fact that it's already done for you.
 GitHub pages works by hosting content from a gh-pages branch.
 Since you forked the tutorial the gh-pages branch is already created.

 Because this tutorial is built from Slate, we have a handy built in script to deploy changes to the GitHub Pages branch.
+Go ahead run ./deploy.sh to deploy your SMART app.

 > To re-deploy the GitHub Pages site commit your changes and run: